We strongly believe that good communication

 The aim is to build a unique picture of what each child knows, feels and can do as well as his/her particular interests and learning style.
 This picture is then used to pinpoint learning priorities and plan relevant and motivating learning experiences i.e. identify next steps and activities.
 The learning journey involves contributions from a variety of adults who have contact with the child, including their family.

-A short report on each child is sent at the end of the Christmas and Summer terms.
+A short report on each child is sent at the end of the Summer Term.

 The Principal and staff are always available to discuss any queries or problems.
 We strongly believe that good communication between parents and staff is beneficial to all concerned.